After an undoubtedly demanding year, we at EQ Office look forward to beginning a phase of collective renewal for all.

 Think through ways to drive culture in a distributed work environment, and to support employees through a challenging time.

 Physical and Mental Wellness Resources + Policies

 Adapt company policies and programs.
 Review flexible work policy, travel policies, benefits policies, PTO policies.

 Provide access to physical and emotional well-being resources; recognize the challenges of the past year and address employee concerns related to workplace reentry.

 Educate managers and leaders on worker concerns, the resources available and actions to take if a worker is potentially ill.

 Reinforce listening channels; pulse employees regularly to determine hot spots for wellness interventions.

-We continue to approach the situation cautiously, and we continue to follow the requirements from local governments and the latest guidance from the CDC.
-We will closely coordinate with our facilities' cleaning service providers and contractors to help prevent the spread of the virus in the building.
+Looking forward, we will continue to closely coordinate with our facilities' cleaning service providers and contractors to help prevent the spread of the virus in the building.
 If we are informed of a confirmed case of COVID-19 at the property, we will gather all the necessary information to determine next steps and notify tenants or other potentially impacted parties as soon as possible.
-Here are some resources to review as you plan your return to the workplace.

 The following are some of the most common inquiries received across our properties as our customers plan to transition back to the workplace.
 Please contact your property manager with any questions not addressed here.